Skip to main content Skip to footer

 AMPS Dispute Process

-If you received a Penalty Notice, you may request that the Penalty be reviewed by a Screening Officer by submitting a Request for a Screening Review before 11:59 pm on the 15th day after the Date of Issue.
-Use the link below to complete the online form.
+To request that your Penalty Notice be reviewed by a Screening Officer, you must submit a Request for a Screening Review before 11:59 p.m. on the 15th day from the Date of Issue.
+You will be permitted to upload supporting documentation with your request.

 Request for a Hearing Review (Appeal of a Screening Decision)

-If you have had a Screening Review and received a Screening Decision that you wish to appeal, you can apply for a Hearing Review by submitting a Request for a Hearing Review before 11:59 pm on or before the payment due date set out on your Screening Decision.
+If you have already had a Screening Review and received a Screening Decision and you want to appeal it, you may apply for a Hearing Review by submitting a Request for a Hearing Review by 11:59 p.m. on the 30th day from the Screening Decision date noted on your Screening Decision.

 Frequently Asked Questions